 It is said that the training of a soldier started in his childhood through warfare games.
 There are no significant references to military training and strategy.
 King Alfred made a defensive strategy by building fortified buildings.

 The early religious history of the 5th and 6th centuries was mainly dominated by ‘pagan’ religious beliefs.
 The early society of Anglo-Saxons was much attached to the horse.
 Horses were associated with the gods.

 Horses played a major role in funerary practices and other rituals.
-Anglo-Saxons worshiped in temples, sacred wells, hills or trees.
-Later, Christianity found its way into Anglo-Saxons territory from Rome through monks and monasticism.
+Anglo-Saxons worshiped in temples, sacred wells, hills, or trees.
+Later, Christianity found its way into the Anglo-Saxon territory from Rome through monks and monasticism.

 In the beginning, it was not very well accepted by Anglo-Saxons.
 Then slowly Christianity grew in England and churches were established.
 The Roman tradition of monasticism was adopted in the region.

 Ties were typically forged with a person, not a cause.
-The power of a kingdom lied in the strength of the leader-king.
+The power of a kingdom depended on the strength of the leader-king.
 There was no concept of underlying administration.

 God and King were joined in the peoples’ minds with the help of the church.
 King Alfred is one of the greatest kings of Anglo-Saxon history.
 He made many reforms in the military.
 In his reign, Anglo-Saxon culture, language, and literature flourished.

-There were two main classes in Anglo-Saxons society i.e. slaves and free men.
+There were two main classes in Anglo-Saxon society i.e. slaves and free men.
 Both classes had a hierarchical structure.
 There were many groups of free men and many types of slaves.